 A Structural Equation Modeling of Teachers’ Job Satisfaction: An Application in Saudi Arabia-TALIS 2018

-• Bothinah Altaf King Abdulaziz university
+• Bothinah Altaf Department of Statistics, Faculty of Science, King Abdulaziz University, Saudi Arabia

-Keywords: Structural Equation Modeling, TALIS 2018, Saudi Arabia, Teacher Job Satisfaction, Confirmatory Factor Analysis
+Structural Equation Modeling, TALIS 2018, Saudi Arabia, Teacher Job Satisfaction, Confirmatory Factor Analysis

 Abstract